The management of civil parking enforcement within the County of Devon by the Council will:

 Being pregnant does not exempt someone from the regulations and expectant parents are to be treated the same as anyone else.

-There is an informal exemption for this advertised on our website.
-However, there is no practical way to ascertain whether a vehicle is involved in pre-planned servicing, compared to other work which is not exemptible.
+There is an exemption for this activity in our current TRO.
+However, there is no practical way to ascertain whether a vehicle is involved in pre-planned servicing, unless the driver is present, compared to other work which is not exemptible.

-As there is no way for this to be immediately obvious to enforcement officers, we instruct officers to issue a PCN, and advise customers to appeal with a job list to demonstrate that they were involved in this type of work.
+If the vehicle is unattended, we instruct officers to issue a PCN, and advise customers to appeal with a worksheet to demonstrate that they were involved in this type of work.

 Officers must never knowingly set foot on private property while on patrol or during issue.
 If a vehicle is parked partially on private land, and partially in contravention of parking restrictions, a PCN should be issued.